Sandra Pupatello: 2013 Ontario Liberal leadership bid

-Post-politics
+Post provincal politics

 Following her retirement from politics, she took a position as director of business and global markets at PricewaterhouseCoopers.

 In May 2013, Pupatello was named CEO of the municipally owned Windsor-Essex Economic Development Corporation and occupied that position in addition to her old position at PricewaterhouseCoopers.
 She resigned in July 2015, despite having two years left in her contract, after months of criticism from some Windsor city councillors who grilled Pupatello over the WEEDC's failure to create jobs in the region.

 The provincial government appointed Pupatello to the board of Hydro One, the province's largest electricity company, in November 2013 and subsequently appointed her chair effective April 2014.
 She was succeeded as chair by David F. Denison on April 16, 2015, but remained on the Hydro One board of directors.